echaya/SiteRepo/site/pack/deps/opt/render-markdown.nvim/README.md

         skip_level = 1,
         -- Do not indent heading titles, only the body skip_heading = false,
+        -- Prefix added when indenting, one per level icon = '▎',
+        -- Applied to icon
+        highlight = 'RenderMarkdownIndent',
     },
     html = {
         -- Turn on / off all HTML rendering